-This code outlines reasonable guidelines for the behaviour we expect of all Amnesty activists.
+This Code outlines reasonable guidelines for the behaviour we expect of Amnesty activists.

-Should any situation arise where an allegation may warrant a police investigation or raise child protection concerns, AIUK will seek advice from the police or the Designated Safeguarding Lead.
+Should any situation arise where an allegation may warrant a police investigation or raise child protection concerns, Amnesty International UK (AIUK) will seek advice from the police or the designated safeguarding lead on how to proceed.